We built and launched a new online service which made £3.5bn of affordable homes funding available via a more efficient grants application process.

 What problem were we there to solve?

-There were several factors that made it difficult for investors and partners to submit a proposal:
+There were several factors that made it difficult for investors and partners to submit a proposal, for example:

 - home builders who were interested in becoming strategic partners didn’t understand the programme requirements